zeek/broker/doc/comm.rst

 .. note::

-  Publishing a message can be no-op if there exists no subscriber.
+  Publishing a message can be a no-op if there exists no subscriber.
 Because Broker has fire-and-forget messaging semantics, the runtime does not generate a notification if no subscribers exist.

 One can also explicitly create a dedicated ``publisher`` for a specific topic first, and then use that to send subsequent messages.
-This approach better suited for high-volume streams, as it leverages CAF's demand management internally:
+This approach is better suited for high-volume streams, as it leverages CAF's demand management internally:

 .. literalinclude:: _examples/comm.cc